Here are some of the common

 handling parts that have been sitting near a heat source.

-For example, the middle cooking section or a charcoal chimney can get
+For example, the middle cooking section or a Weber chimney starter can get

 very hot while sitting next to a charcoal bowl full of red-hot coals.